decorouz/Food_Insecurity_Indicators_Analysis/FIES/MISC_NG_6/README.md

 # Determinants of Household Food Insecurity Amongst Urban Household in Nigeria
-A multilvel multinorminal logistic regression and mixed effect analysis to assess factors associated with household food insecurity in Nigeria
+A multilvel multinorminal logistic regression and mixed effect analysis to assess factors associated with household food insecurity in Urban Nigeria

 ## Predictors and Hypothesis
 1. Wealth index